marcelversiani/algorithms/README.md

-# This is a repository of C++ implementations of a variety of algorithms that I studied at my university subject.
+## This is a repository of C++ implementations of a variety of algorithms that I studied during my university subject about data structures and algorithms.
-# Here you will see sorting, hash table, divide & conquer, dynamic programming, greedy algorithms and others.
+### Here you will see sorting, hash table, divide & conquer, dynamic programming, greedy algorithms, graph algorithms and others.